 - django-netjsonconfig: django reusable web app that provides a web interface to manage OpenWRT and OpenWISP configurations using netjsonconfig behind the scenes

-- django-x509: django app that implements PKI management, used to generate VPN certificates
+- django-x509: django app that implements PKI management in django, used to generate VPN certificates

 - django-owm-legacy: provides backward compatibility with OpenWISP1 Firmware

 The new firmware composed of the following modules

 - openwisp-config: OpenWRT agent that takes care of downloading and updating the configuration from the new controller

 - luci-openwisp: an optional simplified/limited web interface for operators